PrincesseSabrinaShonk/Ecommerce-API/README.md

 <h2> Project Overview</h2>

 <p>
-EasyShop is a RESTful e-commerce backend application The purpose of this project was to create a fully functional and secure API that mirrors real-world online shopping systems.
-It supports core features such as browsing products, managing categories, handling shopping carts, and processing orders.
+Easy Shop is a full-stack e-commerce API that allows users to browse products, manage shopping carts, and place orders, while giving administrators secure tools to manage products and categories.
+The application is built with Spring Boot and follows RESTful design principles, including proper HTTP methods, status codes, and role-based access control.
+Security is enforced using authentication and authorization to ensure only admins can perform sensitive actions like creating, updating, or deleting products.
+Throughout the project, I focused on fixing bugs, improving endpoint behavior, and validating functionality through testing to ensure the application works reliably and securely.
 </p>

 <p>
-Through this project,
-I was able to apply and strengthen my backend development skills using Java, Spring Boot, Spring Security, and MySQL.
-It also reflects my understanding of RESTful design principles, scalable architecture, and role-based authorization to ensure secure access to application resources.
 </p>

 <hr/>